This article covers features which are only available in Silverstack XT and Silverstack Lab.

 Select the intended audio clip from the “Audio Clip” dropdown.

 Please note that a video clip that has an external audio clip assigned to it will in any case contain a slate marker.
-If the slate marker is not specified it will be set to the first frame of the video clip and will accordingly be used as the sync position.
+If the slate marker is not specified it will be set to the current playhead position of the video clip and will accordingly be used as the sync position.

 6.Click “Add Clip” to add the audio clip as external audio